Camping, Education

 One of those plus sides is the fact that you will own the camping gear in question.
 This means that you can use it as little or as often as you would like.
 If you are planning to take a number of camping trips in the future, you will find that it is easier to just grab your gear and go where you want to go.

-Additionally it is cheaper in the long run, to buy your own camping gear.
+Additionally, it is cheaper in the long run, to buy your own camping gear.
 This is because you are not paying a premium for someone else to purchase, store, and manage the rentals of the gear.
-Also you will get more use out of each item because you can ensure that it is being properly cared for as opposed to rental equipment which could be damaged by those who don’t know how to use it.
+Also, you will get more use out of each item because you can ensure its proper care.
+As opposed to rental equipment which could be damaged by those who don’t know how to use it.

 Renting Pros and Cons